fireship-io/fireship.io/hugo/content/snippets/firestore-rules-recipes.md

 youtube: b7PUm7LmAOw
 ---

-The purpose of this snippet to list common [Firestore security rules](https://firebase.google.com/docs/firestore/security/get-started) patterns.
+The purpose of this reference is to demonstrate common [Firestore security rules](https://firebase.google.com/docs/firestore/security/get-started) patterns.
 Many of the rules below are extracted into functions to maximize code reuse.

 ## Basic Recipes

-Let's start with some common use cases needed by almost every app.
+Let's start with some common Firestore security use cases needed by almost every app.

 {{< box icon="fire" class="box-orange" >}}
 At runtime, Firebase rules look for the first valid `allow == true` rule and NOT vice-versa.
 This is very important to keep in mind, as you might think you secured a path, only for it to be allowed somewhere else.
 Always start with secure rules, then carefully allow access where needed.